astorije/speed-away/README.md

 - **Mirror** ![Mirror icon](img/mirror.png): Each player controls the other player's marble
 - **Switch** ![Switch icon](img/switch.png): Switches both players on the map
 - **Power** ![Power icon](img/power.png): Your marble is bigger and heavier, pushing the enemy at contact

+## Testing

+This project comes with a set of tests running with [QUnit](https://qunitjs.com/).
+Open `test/index.html` in your browser or go to <https://astorije.github.io/speed-away/test/>.